minetest/minetest/README.md

 Copyright (C) 2010-2022 Perttu Ahola <celeron55@gmail.com>
 and contributors (see source file comments and the version control log)

-## In Case You Downloaded the Source Code

-If you downloaded the Minetest Engine source code in which this file is contained, you probably want to download the [Minetest Game](https://github.com/minetest/minetest_game/) project too.
-See its README.txt for more information.

 ## Further Documentation
 * Website: https://minetest.net/
 * Wiki: https://wiki.minetest.net/